elementalsecurity/sec-arch/contributing.md

 # Contributing to the Security Architecture Repository

-Thank you for your interest in contributing!
-This project thrives on collaboration, shared knowledge, and real-world experience.
-Whether you're correcting a typo, contributing a full case study, or adding new templates — your effort is appreciated.
+Thank you for your interest in contributing.
+This project thrives on collaboration, shared knowledge, and practical experience.
+Whether you are correcting a typo, contributing a full case study, or adding new templates, your contributions are valued and essential to the project's success.

 ---